Employee Social Options

 We make a living by what we get, but we make a life by what we give.

-We target to donate 1 percent of our annual profit after tax to social activities each year, but we also believe in the importance of spending our own time and effort.
+From April 1, 2014, in line with the new Companies Act, we pledge to contribute at least 2% of the average net profits that the company made during the three immiedately preceding financial years, but we also believe in the importance of spending our own time and effort.
 Run by our Corporate Social Responsibility Department, Esops coordinates and focuses employees’ activities in order to create the greatest impact on the problems we tackle.
 Employees can select from a wide range of activities in the three focused areas of Health, Education, and Environment, or get involved in special local initiatives.

 Our education initiatives are designed in response to local needs.
 In FY 2009-2010, the Mahindra Spares business provided guidance and career counseling for 100 school dropouts and their parents.
 Our automotive plant in Mumbai ran a 14-day program for women to develop their personal skills, supporting female empowerment by training women to be effective self-advocates.
 And our farm equipment operations in Nagpur responded to the farmer suicide epidemic in the Vidarbha region with an initiative to identify and train resource-poor youth, empowering them to take advantage of other career opportunities.